hanyudeye/blog/content/english/hackandpainter.md

 Being smart doesn't make you an outcast in elementary school.
 Nor, as far  as I can tell ,is the problem so bad in most other countries.
 But in a typical American secondary school,being smart is likely to make your life difficult.
 Why?

 The key to this mystery is to rephrase the question slightly . why don't smart kids make themselves popular?

+so far I've been finessing the relationship between smart and nerd, using them as if they were interchangeable.

+In fact it's only the context that makes them so.

+A nerd is someone who isn't socially adept enough.

+few smart kids can spare the  attention that popularity requires.

+unless they also happen to be good looking,natural athletes, or siblings of popular kids, they'll tend to become nerds.